zerg26/ball_simulation/README.md

-This uses c-make to build
+This uses c-make to build.
+It uses SFML to move objects around the screen.